WebAssembly/component-model/design/mvp/Async.md

   the operations are performed).

+## Interaction with the start function

+Since any component-level function with an empty signature can be used as a [`start`] function, there's nothing to stop an `async`-lifted function from being used as a `start` function.
+Async start functions are useful when executing general-purpose code at initialization time, e.g.:
+* If the top-level scripts of a scripting language are executed by the `start` function, asychrony arises from regular use of the language's concurrency features.
+For example, in JS, this takes the form of [top-level `await`].
+* If C++ or other OOPLs global object constructors are executed by the `start` function, these can execute general-purpose code which may use concurrent I/O APIs.

+Since component `start` functions are already defined to be executed synchronously before the component is considered initialized and ready for its exports to be called, the natural thing for `start` to do when calling an `async`-lifted function is wait for the callee to reach the ["returned" state](#returning).
+This gives `async` `start` functions a simple way to do concurrent initialization and signal completion using the same language bindings as regular `async` `export` functions.

+However, as explained above, an async task can always continue executing after reaching the "returned" state and thus an async task spawned by `start` may continue executing even after the component instance is initialized and receiving export calls.
+These post-return `start`-tasks can be used by the language toolchain to implement traditional "background tasks" (e.g., the `setInterval()` or `requestIdleCallback()` JavaScript APIs).
+From the perspective of [structured concurrency], these background tasks are new task tree roots (siblings to the roots created when component exports are called by the host).
+Thus, subtasks and threads spawned by the background task will have proper async callstacks as used to define reentrancy and support debugging/profiling/tracing.

+In future, when [runtime instantiation] is added to the Component Model, the component-level function used to create a component instance could be lowered with `async` to allow a parent component to instantiate child components concurrently, relaxing the fully synchronous model of instantiation supported by declarative instantiation and `start` above.

+## Interaction with multi-threading

+For now, the integration between multi-threading (via [`thread.spawn*`]) and native async is limited.
+In particular, because all [lift and lower definitions] produce non-`shared` functions, any threads spawned by a component via `thread.spawn*` will not be able to directly call imports (synchronously *or* asynchronously) and will thus have to use Core WebAssembly `atomics.*` instructions to switch back to a non-`shared` function running on the "main" thread (i.e., whichever thread was used to call the component's exports).

+However, a future addition to this proposal (in the [TODO](#todo)s below) would be to allow lifting and lowering with `async` + `shared`.
+What's exciting about this approach is that a non-`shared` component-level function could be safely lowered with `async shared`.
+In the case that the lifted function being lowered was also `async shared`, the entire call could happen on the non-main thread without a context switch.
+But if the lifting side was non-`shared`, then the Component Model could automatically handle the synchronization of enqueuing a call to the export (as in the backpressure case mentioned above), returning a subtask for the async caller to wait on as usual.
+Thus, the sync+async composition story described above could naturally be extended to a sync+async+shared composition story, continuing to avoid the "what color is your function" problem (where `shared` is the [color]).

+Even without any use of [`thread.spawn*`], native async provides an opportunity to achieve some automatic parallelism "for free".
+In particular, due to the shared-nothing nature of components, each component instance could be given a separate thread on which to interleave all tasks executing in that instance.
+Thus, in a cross-component call from `C1` to `C2`, `C2`'s task can run in a separate thread that is automatically synchronized with `C1` by the runtime.
+This is analogous to how traditional OS processes can run in separate threads, except that the component model is *allowing*, but not *requiring* the separate threads.
+While it's unclear how much parallelism this would unlock in practice, it does present interesting opportunities to experiment with optimizations over time as applications are built with more components.

 ## Async ABI

 At an ABI level, native async in the Component Model defines for every WIT